 For date fields you can use relative values, such as:

-Start Date - 0 - Days after (start today)Deadline - 3 - Days after (due 3 days after the rule runs)This is useful for automations such as:
+Start Date - 0 - Days after (start today)Due Date - 3 - Days after (due 3 days after the rule runs)This is useful for automations such as:

 Use the Schedule trigger when you want t0ggles to create tasks on a recurring basis.